frankstepanski/node-express-course/week4/readme.md

 When an web API follows the [constraints of REST](https://restfulapi.net/rest-architectural-constraints/), the API called a RESTful API. :sleeping:

-A RESTful API is all about URLs, which provide access to resources such as HTML page, image, JSON, and so on that are returned by a request.
+A RESTful API is all about URLs, which provide access to resources such as HTML, CSS, image, JSON, that are returned by a request.

 There are [design principles](https://apiguide.readthedocs.io/en/latest/build_and_publish/use_RESTful_urls.html) that each RESTful API usually follows: